gabcarneiro/firebase_dynamic_link/README.md

 # firebase_dynamic_link

-This is a dummy firebase dybamic link example
+This is a dummy flutter + firebase dynamic link implementation example